prateekt/JRegulate/README.md

 # JRegulate
-A Plugin that monitors Copilot Usage Statistics
+A Plugin that monitors Copilot/GPT Usage Statistics